 MPA Short for master of public administration.
 The abbreviation MPA is preferred.
 Always prefix MPA with an.

-Experience design and management Do not omit management.
-May abbreviate ExDM.
+experience design and management Do not omit management.
+May also use experience design or abbreviate ExDM.

 The human resource management program had more applicants than ever before.